Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 As the PC does not have this kind of hardware acceleration, the PC version comes with pre-processed level backgrounds.
 The .MAP files contains all of the backgrounds bitmaps (256x224) of a given level.
+The Macintosh version also used the same rendering method.

-The 3DO does not come with preprocessed backkground bitmaps (as in the PC version), but composes in software the background bitmaps by reading the .LEV files and then decoding the tiles found in .BNQ and .SGD files.
+The 3DO does not come with preprocessed background bitmaps, but draws in software the background btiamps by reading the .LEV files for attributes (flipping, xy) and decoding the graphic tiles found in .BNQ and .SGD files.

 The executable relies on default .cel files as place-holders where the software decoded graphics